aaryba/sift/README.md

 ### #4: Install Dependencies
-Dependencies can be instaled with the following command.
+Dependencies can be installed with the following command.

 Install Steps :